MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 - Use the generated SQL to query the PostgreSQL database started earlier.
 - Return query results.

-Let's get started by experimenting with different GPT prompts that can be used to convert natural language to SQL.
+Let's start by experimenting with different GPT prompts that can be used to convert natural language to SQL.

 ### Using the Natural Language to SQL Feature

-1. In the [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=2) you started the database, APIs, and application.
+1. In the [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph#start-app-services?tutorial-step=2) you started the database, APIs, and application.
 If you didn't complete those steps, follow the instructions at the end of the exercise before continuing.

 1. Go back to the browser (*http://localhost:4200*) and locate the **Custom Query** section of the page below the datagrid.
+Notice that a sample query value is already included: *Get the total revenue for all orders.
+Group by company and include the city.*

     :::image type="content" source="../media/openai-custom-query.png" alt-text="Natural language to SQL query.":::

-1. Notice that a sample query value is already included: "Get the total revenue for all orders.
-Group by company and include the city."

 1. Select the **Run Query** button.
 This will pass the user's natural language query to Azure OpenAI which will convert it to SQL.
 The SQL query will then be used to query the database and return any potential results.

-1. View the terminal window running the APIs and notice it displays the SQL query that is returned from Azure OpenAI.
+1. View the terminal window running the API server in Visual Studio Code and notice it displays the SQL query that is returned from Azure OpenAI.

     :::image type="content" source="../media/nl-sql-terminal-output.png" alt-text="Natural language to SQL query output to the terminal window.":::